 Conclusion

-Use this cheat-sheet as your baseline → tune airflow → choose the right lens → enjoy perfect results.
+Use this cheat-sheet as your baseline → tune airflow → choose the right lens → lock in consistent results.